InboundLabsI/booya-docs/index.md

     $("#booya-user-wrapper").html("");
   });
 });
 ```

 ### Edit Registration/ Sign Up and Profile Forms

-Changes made to the forms set as **"HubSpot Registration Form ID"** (named **"Booya: Registration Form"** by default) and **"HubSpot Profile Form ID"** (named **"Booya: Profile Form"** by default) in HubSpot will reflect in the Sign Up and Edit Profile forms on your website.
+Changes made to the HubSpot forms set as **"HubSpot Registration Form ID"** and **"HubSpot Profile Form ID"** in [go.booya.io](https://go.booya.io) will be reflected in the Sign Up and Edit Profile forms on your website.

+These HubSpot forms are automatically created by Booya and named **"Booya: Registration Form"** and **"Booya: Profile Form"** by default, however, they can be changed to other HubSpot forms in [go.booya.io](https://go.booya.io).

 **IMPORTANT:**
 - Both HubSpot forms should include an email field otherwise submissions from your website will fail because submissions need to be associated with a contact.
 - The registration form in HubSpot shouldn't include a password field, this field is automatically added by Booya and passwords are **NOT** stored in HubSpot.
-Booya stores passwords as Bcrypt hashes in a MongoDB database for email authentication.
+Booya stores passwords as [Bcrypt](https://en.wikipedia.org/wiki/Bcrypt) hashes in a MongoDB database for email authentication.
 - While the profile form in HubSpot must include an email, this field will not be shown on your website because it's autofilled by Booya when submitting to HubSpot.
 - This requires version 0.2.7 or higher of the Booya UI Library.